AlessandroBonomo28/VintedDeals/README.md

 python vinteddeals.py
 ```
 ### Extra
 you can enforce the use of the whitelist to allow bot access only to a custom set of users.
-Set `ENFORCE_WHITELIST` to true and insert your whitelisred chat IDs into `whitelist.json`
+Set `ENFORCE_WHITELIST` to true and insert your whitelisted chat IDs into `whitelist.json`